 Marcus Letourneau, PhD, MCIP, RPP, CAHP

-Prior to establishing Letourneau Heritage Consulting Inc, Marcus was the Manager for the Sustainability and Heritage Management Discipline team in Ottawa/Kingston (2013-2015) and was a Senior Cultural Heritage Specialist (2011-2015) for Golder Associates Limited.
-Other previous positions included: serving as a contract professor at Carleton University in both the Department of Geography and Environmental Studies (2014) and School of Canadian Studies (Heritage Conservation) (2012-2013); as the senior heritage planner for the City of Kingston (2004-2011); and, in various capacities at Queen’s University at Kingston (2001-2007).
-He also previously served on the Board of Directors for Community Heritage Ontario (2007-2011), as a volunteer with the City of Kingston Historic Properties Research Group of Kingston Municipal Heritage Committee (LACAC) (January 2002 – November 2004), and a volunteer at the Pump House Steam Museum (2002 – 2003).
+Marcus was previously the Manager for the Sustainability and Heritage Management Discipline Team (Ottawa/Kingston) and a Senior Cultural Heritage Specialist for Golder Associates Limited (2011-2015).
+His other positions included: serving as a contract professor at Carleton University in both the Department of Geography and Environmental Studies and School of Canadian Studies (Heritage Conservation); as the senior heritage planner for the City of Kingston (2004-2011) where he worked in both the Planning & Development and Cultural Services Departments; and, in various capacities at Queen’s University at Kingston (2001-2007).
+He previously served on the Executive and Board of Directors for the Ontario Association of Heritage Professionals; on the Board of Directors for Community Heritage Ontario; on the Board of Directors of the Friends of the Rideau, and, on the Executive and Board of Directors for the Kingston Historical Society.

 Marcus has a PhD in Cultural/Historical Geography (Queen’s University); a MA in Cultural Geopolitics (University of Western Ontario); BA (Hons) in Geography with a History Minor (Queen’s University); a Diploma in Peace and Conflict Studies (University of Waterloo); a Professional Certificate in Heritage Conservation Planning (University of Victoria); a Certificate in Museum Studies (Ontario Museum Association); and training in Marine/Foreshore Archaeology.
 In 2018, he completed UNESCO/ICCROM/WHITRAP training in China on impact assessments for heritage.